dcorns/editor-project/README.md

 1) Persist data changes in realtime to firebase database
 2) Broadcast changes to firebase database in realtime
 3) Use database state as the source of truth for all clients
+4) Feature 'Add Note' added and persisted in realtime to all clients (branch after10)
+5) Feature 'Change Note Title' added.
+Changes to title are persisted to all clients in realtime (branch after10)

 ##Issues
 1) Default note body is not displayed